Dreamshala

 To get that monthly profit, you need to make around $12k/year ($1k x 12 months), as most companies pay their dividends in the quarterly or yearly cycle.

-Once the yearly calculation is clear, you can then concentrate on the dividend yield to finally estimate the amount of investment required.
+Once the yearly calculation is clear, you can then concentrate on the dividend yield to estimate the amount of investment required.

 Let me give you a set of examples with various yield profiles.